-The Statistics Need to Change

-Massive scale of mental illness in Australia - and getting worse

-- 1 in 5 adults with chronic mental illness - 1 in 8 on antidepressants/1 in 4 older people/1 in 30 children (18% increase in 5 years, 95% in 15 years) - Over 45% of Australians will experience a mental illness in their lifetime

-Common mental illnesses are depression, post-traumatic stress disorder and anxiety disorders.
+- Massive scale of mental illness in Australia and getting worse - 1 in 5 adults with chronic mental illness - 1 in 8 on antidepressants/ 1 in 4 older people (18% increase in 5 years, 95% in 15 years) 48% will experience a mental illness in their lifetime ~\$180bn Total Cost to the Australian economy (annually) The most common mental illnesses are depression, post-traumatic stress disorder and anxiety disorders.
+Current Treatments • Depression: Only 35% of sufferers experience remission from pharmacotherapy (anti-depressants) or psychotherapy • PTSD: Only 20 - 30% of sufferers show some response to pharmacotherapy and only about 50% respond to any treatments.
+Remission rates are much lower.

-Current Treatments

-- Depression: Only 35% of sufferers experience remission from pharmacotherapy (anti-depressants) and/or psychotherapy - PTSD: Only 20-30% of sufferers show some response to pharmacotherapy and only about 50% respond to any treatments.
-Remission rates are as low as 5%

 A "more of the same" approach is not going to solve the problem.
 A New Paradigm for the Future

-Both psilocybin-assisted psychotherapy for major and treatment resistant depression, as well as MDMA-assisted psychotherapy for PTSD have been granted "Breakthrough Therapy Designation" by the Food and Drug Administration (FDA) in the United States to fast-track the approval process.
-Very safe in a medically controlled environment, non-addictive and no increase in risk for mental illness.
-The psychedelic-assisted therapy sector is estimated to be valued at up to \$US200B in the future.
+Both psilocybin-assisted therapy for major and treatment resistant depression as well as MDMA-assisted therapy for PTSD have been granted "Breakthrough Therapy Designation" by the Food and Drug Administration (FDA) in the United States to fast-track the approval process.
+Very safe in a medically controlled environment, non-addictive and no increase in risk for mental ill-health.
+Backed by International Clinical Research Remarkable clinical results for an increasing number of treatment indications including OCD, anorexia, addiction and dementia.
+Over 110 current or completed trials.
+Most effective treatments for mental illness show effect sizes in the order of d=0.5 (0.2='small'; 0.5='medium'; 0.8='large' treatment benefit) Antidepressants (SSRI's) for depression: d=0.3 Psilocybin for depression: d=2.0-3.1 Psilocybin for end-of-life distress: d=0.8-1.6 Psilocybin for alcoholism: d=1.2-1.4 MDMA for PTSD: d=1.17-1.24 Increased communication between brain networks (based on fMRI scans) These treatments are showing remission rates of up to 80% after just 2-3 doses for complex mental health disorders.
+Source: The Royal Society, Nature Reviews Neuroscience 10, 186-198 Mind Medicine Australia Mind Medicine Australia exists to help alleviate the suffering caused by mental illness in Australia through expanding the treatment options available to medical practitioners and their patients.
+Awareness and Knowledge Building International Summit November 2021 Access to Medically Approved Therapy Development of Regulatory Protocols

-Backed by International Clinical Research

-Remarkable clinical results for an increasing number of treatment indications including depression, PTSD, end-of-life anxiety, OCD, anorexia, addiction and dementia.
-Over 150+ current or completed trials.

-Most effective treatments for mental illness show effect sizes using the Cohen's D scale of around d=0.5 (0.2='small'; 0.5='medium'; 0.8='large' treatment benefit)

-Antidepressants (SSRI's) for depression: d=0.3 Psilocybin for depression: d=2.0-3.1 Psilocybin for end-of-life distress: d=0.8-1.6 Psilocybin for alcoholism: d=1.2-1.4 MDMA for PTSD: d=1.17-1.24

-Psilocybin and MDMA-assisted therapies are showing remission rates of 60-80% after just 2-3 doses for complex mental health disorders.

-Source: The Royal Society, Nature Reviews Neuroscience 10, 186-198

-Mind Medicine Australia

-Our mission is to expand the treatment paradigm in Australia for mental illness, by developing the ecosystem for effective, evidence-based treatments, for all Australians.

-Awareness and Knowledge Building

-International Summit November 2021

-Access to New Medically Approved Therapies

-Development of Regulatory & Patient Access Pathways

-Therapist and Clinician Education

-Professional Development Programs

-Asia-Pacific Centre for Emerging Mental Health Therapies

-Applied Research & Prototype Clinic

-ABOUT PSYCHEDELICS

-Psychedelics are chemical compounds which temporarily create changes in brain function including shifts in perception, thinking and feeling, which produces an 'altered state of consciousness'.
+Therapist and Clinician Education Professional Development Programs Asia-Pacific Centre of Excellence Applied Research & Prototype Clinic ABOUT PSYCHEDELICS Psychedelics are chemical compounds which temporarily create changes in brain function including shifts in perception, thinking and feeling, which produces an 'altered state of consciousness'.
 The word psychedelic was coined by British psychiatrist Humphry Osmond, and means 'mind revealing'.
 The 'classical psychedelics' include substances like psilocybin (found in a variety of mushrooms), ayahuasca, mescaline, lysergic acid diethylamide (LSD) and dimethyltryptamine (DMT).
 Although not a classical psychedelic, MDMA is often included in this category due to some similarities in its effects and related clinical applications.
 Classical psychedelics appear to produce many of their effects through the activation of a specific serotonin receptor (5HT2A), a receptor which research from Imperial College London has linked to enhancing openness and promoting a form of "active coping" in the brain.